RBVI/stringApp/doc_automation.md

    The maximum number of proteins and compounds to return in addition to the query set.
 It must be a value between 0 and 10000.

+- `networkType` (optional) *String* Default: `full STRING network`

+   By default, the query will retrieve functional associations from STRING, but it can be set to physical interactions by setting this option to `physical subnetwork`.

 - `newNetName` (optional) *String*

    Name for the network to be created.